 Pillar 1 Requirement:

 As a BIPRU firm, and in accordance with GENPRU 2.1.45R, HIM is required to calculate its variable regulatory capital requirements as the higher of: (i) the sum of the market and credit risk requirement, and (ii) the Fixed Overhead Requirement (“FOR”).

-HIM has calculated its FOR in accordance with the rules and guidance set out in GENPRU 2.1.53R to GENPRU 2.1.59G, which amounts to £1,417,000 as at 31 December 2020.
+HIM has calculated its FOR in accordance with the rules and guidance set out in GENPRU 2.1.53R to GENPRU 2.1.59G, which amounts to £1,378,000 as per the accounts at 31 December 2020.
 The credit and market risk capital requirements of HIM amount to less than the FOR.
-Therefore, the overall Pillar 1 capital requirement is the FOR of £1,417,000.
+Therefore, the overall Pillar 1 capital requirement is the FOR of £1,378,000.

-Table 2: Fixed Overhead Requirement as at 31st December 2020:
+Table 2: Fixed Overhead Requirement as per the accounts at 31st December 2020: